The Chimes is the parish magazine for the villages of Aston Ingham, Linton, Upton Bishop and Gorsley.

 To contact a member of the clergy, please telephone David Howell at Weston-under-Penyard Rectory on 01989 568736 or email email@example.com.
 Please note day off on a FRIDAY.

-Dates for your diary
+Dates for your diary in 2018:

 BEST WISHES to everyone who is not feeling too well, recovering from operations or awaiting hospital appointments.

 WELCOME – We send a very warm welcome to Rob and Carol Carney, Barbara Rees and Malcolm Oliver and Mr and Mrs Phillipson who have all recently moved to Phocle Green.

 Carols at the Cow – join Chris and Dawn at 6.30pm on Friday, December 1st to sing carols and witness the lighting of the Christmas tree lights at the Moody Cow.
 All welcome.